-Well you all can imagine the amount of waste diapers can create.
+Well, you all can imagine the number of waste diapers can create.
 You have a great option in the form of “Cloth diapers”.
-Read the comfort of Cloth diapers, since I used them on my child for 90% of the times.
-I know few mama’s would not be really happy with this suggestion, but try to reduce the use of normal diapers.
-Cloth diapers are really soft and they help baby’s skin breathe in a better way.
+Read the comfort of Cloth diapers, since I used them on my child for 90% of the time.
+I know a few mamas would not be really happy with this suggestion, but try to reduce the use of normal diapers.
+Cloth diapers are really soft and they help the baby’s skin breathe in a better way.
 And then you will contribute to the environment as well.
-You can buy them here .
+You can buy them here.

 5. Shopping Bags :

-They are a havoc, to environment and to animals.
+They are havoc, to environment, and to animals.
 Why not get some cloth bags stitched and use them for different purposes?
-I remember, that’s what my mom used to do for all sorts of shopping.
-She had all sizes of bags made out of cotton cloth and they are really great alternate to the plastic ones.
-Reusable, washable and best biodegradable.
+I remember that’s what my mom used to do for all sorts of shopping.
+She had all sizes of bags made out of cotton cloth and they are really a great alternative to the plastic ones.
+Reusable, washable, and best biodegradable.

 6. Birthday party :

-From party favors, to decorative materials, synthetic balloons, disposable cutlery, Birthday parties are a big source of plastic pollution.
-There are many earth friendly balloons options available (Natural latex), if you don’t wish to let them go completely from your party.
-Try making lanterns, use cloth or recycled paper cutouts for the decoration.
+From party favors to decorative materials, synthetic balloons, disposable cutlery, Birthday parties are a big source of plastic pollution.
+There are many earth-friendly balloons options available (Natural latex), if you don’t wish to let them go completely from your party.
+Try making lanterns, use a cloth or recycled paper cutouts for the decoration.
 Use diya’s which our grannies used to do.
-Return gift bags can be filled with some eco friendly things as pencil colours, cookies, home made dough, ginger-man, which will amuse kids.
+Return gift bags can be filled with some eco-friendly things as pencil colors, cookies, homemade dough, ginger-man, which will amuse kids.
 Even the gift wrapping should be done with natural paper or recycled paper.
 Kids can rather decorate it basis their imaginations and creativity.
-It will be fun for kids and your contribution towards environment.
+It will be fun for kids and your contribution to the environment.

 7. Cloth/Wooden Toys :

-I love wooden toys, though I cannot say that there are 100% replacement for all plastic toys.
+I love wooden toys, though I cannot say that there is a 100% replacement for all plastic toys.
 The market is flushed with really cheap quality plastic toys.
 Kids put them in mouth, chew the toxins and we watch all of this happily.
 Try using soft cloth and wooden toys wherever the options are available.
-If not, opt for high quality toys, wherein the plastic can be recycled.
-When your child no longer use it, dispose off them at the recycling centre instead of adding in the bin.
+If not, opt for high-quality toys, wherein the plastic can be recycled.
+When your child no longer uses it, dispose of them at the recycling center instead of adding in the bin.